LambdaSharp/Pinpoint/README.md

 **NOTE:** Please wait for deploy to finish before moving to the next step

 - Enable two-way SMS by going to Settings > SMS and voice > click on your long code number then enable two-way SMS
-- Select the SNS topic with `CustomerSurvey` in the title
+- Select the SNS topic with `My.Pinpoint` in the title
 - Reply to the text from your long code number and see the message appear in your CloudWatch logs.
 (Go to _CloudFormation > My-Pinpoint > Resources_ then click on the `PinpointSmsTopic`) link

 Here is an example of what a message looks like: